Elderly man with dementia and Lyme disease hugging his wife.

 Lyme Disease or Dementia?
 A Case of Reversible Cognitive Decline

 Lyme disease or dementia?
-In some cases, symptoms that resemble dementia—such as confusion, hallucinations, and behavioral changes—may be linked to underlying infection.
+In some cases, symptoms that resemble dementia — such as confusion, hallucinations, and behavioral changes — may be linked to an underlying infection rather than neurodegeneration.

-He initially presented with mild memory loss but was admitted due to hallucinations, confusion, and aggressive behavior.
+He initially presented with mild memory loss but was admitted due to hallucinations, confusion, and aggressive behavior — symptoms that had developed rapidly over a short period.

-Two weeks earlier, he had been diagnosed with cognitive impairment compatible with degenerative disease, the authors explain.
+Two weeks earlier, he had been diagnosed with cognitive impairment compatible with degenerative disease.

 When Symptoms Don’t Fit Typical Dementia